 Lead-acid batteries are classified based on their construction and application.

-Parts of a Lead-acid Battery:
+Parts of a Lead-Acid Battery:

 Parts include positive and negative plates, separators, electrolyte, and the battery case.

-Active Materials of Lead-acid Cells:
+Active Materials of Lead-Acid Cells:

 The active materials are lead dioxide (positive plate), sponge lead (negative plate), and sulfuric acid (electrolyte).